christianhuening/kubernetes-the-hard-way/README.md

-# Kubernetes The ICC Way
+# Kubernetes The HAW-Hamburg Way

 This tutorial is the adpation of the original tutorial by Kelsey Hightower to in install a Kubernetes cluster by hand.
 It containes changes and annotations that specific to the way the Informatik Computer Cluster (ICC) is set up.
 Furthermore it will contain tags of those parts have been completed and those that are still pending further research and trials.